cormacsi/cormacsi/README.md

 Programming is <a href="https://gist.github.com/rxaviers/7360908">fun</a> (not a rickroll, promise) :grin:, but also hard.

 - :statue_of_liberty:  I speak :gb: ,  :fr: and :es:.
-- :computer:  My most used line of code: `ls`.
+- :computer:  My most used line of code: `git add`.
 - :musical_score:  You can find my favourite music for code <a href="https://www.youtube.com/watch?v=jfKfPfyJRdk">here</a>.
 - :princess:  I'm listed in my mom's contacts as a **_princess_** :see_no_evil:.
-- :innocent:  My second most used line of code: `ls -la`.
+- :innocent:  My second most used line of code: `git commit -m`.
 - :book:  My favourite book is _**"The Great Gatsby"** by Francis Scott Fitzgerald_.
 - :seat: Fun fact: my current job is at 35000 feet.